maliik-ali/language-trainer/README.md

 <img width="1292" alt="Bildschirmfoto 2021-02-03 um 5 50 26 PM" src="https://user-images.githubusercontent.com/15051692/106780590-74e86d80-6648-11eb-9a6a-3979bdb5460a.png">

 # Solutions
-So i recognized this gap and made use of the principles of contextual augmented reality to engage and motivate users to construct their knowledge during real-world observation.
+So I recognized this gap and made use of the principles of contextual augmented reality to engage and motivate users to construct their knowledge during real-world observation.

-- WIth the help of Language Lerner app, user will be able to Identify any object around them and learn the name of that specifc object.
+- With the help of the Language Lerner app, the user will be able to Identify any object around them and learn the name of that specific object.
 - Build their knowledge during real-world observation.
 - Get a quick overview of the language book without reading the whole book.
-And know which book is more suitable to learn language fast. for example
+And know which book is more suitable to learn a language fast. for example

-✔ How many words user will learn?
+✔ How many words the user will learn?

-✔ How many sentences user will learn?
+✔ How many sentences the user will learn?

 ✔ How much time does it take to complete the book?